karthik4579/copilot/README.md

-# This is the frontend written in React for Writer's Copilot
+# This is the frontend written in React for Writer's Copilot and uses Framer-Motion for animation.